sksrimant/Reproducible-Research/README.md

 Aggregating the data to find the max steps

-Imputing missing values

-Imputing the missing data with the mean value.
+Imputing the missing data with the mean value of the same interval